-Staff Consultant, SGV & Co.
+\ Staff Consultant, SGV & Co.

-- Chairman/Independent Director of PNB General Insurers Co., Inc., and PNB RCI Holdings Co., Ltd. - Independent Director of PNB Savings Bank and PNB International Investments Corp.

-^{}Started as Member of the Executive Committee on February 2016

-- Independent Director of PNB-IBJL Leasing and Finance Corporation - Senior Advisor to the World Bank Group Executive Board in Washington, D.C. - Special Assistant to the Philippine Secretary of Finance for International Operations and Privatization - Director of the Bangko Sentral ng Pilipinas - Assistant to the Governor of the Central Bank of the Philippines - Senior Advisor to the Executive Director at the International Monetary Fund - Associate Director at the Central Bank - Head of the Technical Group of the CB Open Market Committee - Monetary Policy Expert in the Economics Sub-Committee of the 1985-1986 Philippine Debt Negotiating Team which negotiated with over 400 private international creditors for the rescheduling of the Philippines' medium- and long-term foreign debts - Advisor at Lazaro Bernardo Tiu and Associates, Inc. - President of Pilgrims (Asia Pacific) Advisors, Ltd. - President of the Cement Manufacturers Association of the Philippines (CeMAP) - Board Member of the Federation of Philippine Industries (FPI) - Vice President of the Philippine Product Safety and Quality Foundation, Inc. - Convenor for Fair Trade Alliance.

-Name Age FLORENCIA G. TARRIELA
+Name FELIX ENRICO R. ALFILER Age 67 Nationality Filipino Education Bachelor of Science and Masters in Statistics from the University of the Philippines Current Position in the Bank Vice Chairman/Independent Director Date of First Appointment January 1, 2012 Directorship in Other Listed Companies None Other Current Positions Chairman/Independent Director of PNB General Insurers Co., Inc. and PNB RCI Holdings Co., Ltd. Independent Director of PNB Savings Bank and PNB International Investments Corp.
+Other Previous Positions Independent Director of PNB-IBJL Leasing and Finance Corporation Senior Advisor to the World Bank Group Executive Board in Washington, D.C.
+Special Assistant to the Philippine Secretary of Finance for International Operations and Privatization Director of the BSP Assistant to the Governor of the Central Bank of the Philippines Senior Advisor to the Executive Director at the International Monetary Fund Associate Director at the Central Bank Head of the Technical Group of the CB Open Market Committee Monetary Policy Expert in the Economics Sub-Committee of the 1985-1986 Philippine Debt Negotiating Team which negotiated with over 400 private international creditors for the rescheduling of the Philippines' medium- and long- term foreign debts Advisor at Lazaro Bernardo Tiu and Associates, Inc. President of Pilgrims (Asia Pacific) Advisors, Ltd. President of the Cement Manufacturers Association of the Philippines (CeMAP) Board Member of the Federation of Philippine Industries (FPI) Vice President of the Philippine Product Safety and Quality Foundation, Inc. Convenor for Fair Trade Alliance.
+Name FLORENCIA G. TARRIELA Age 70 Nationality Filipino Education Bachelor of Science in Business Administration degree, Major in Economics, University of the Philippines Masters in Economics degree from the University of California, Los Angeles, where she topped the Masters Comprehensive Examination Current Position in the Bank Chairman of the Board/Independent Director Date of First Appointment May 29, 2001 (as Director) May 24, 2005 (as Chairman of the Board) May 30, 2006 (as Independent Director) Directorship in Other Listed Companies Independent Director of LT Group, Inc. Other Current Positions Chairman/Independent Director of PNB Capital and Investment Corporation, PNB- IBJL Leasing and Finance Corporation, and PNB-IBJL Equipment Rentals Corporation Independent Director of PNB International Investments Corp.
+Columnist for "Business Options" of the Manila Bulletin and "FINEX Folio" of Business World Director/Vice President of Tarriela Management Company and Director/Vice President/Assistant Treasurer of Gozon Development Corporation Life Sustaining Member of the Bankers Institute of the Philippines and FINEX, where she is also a Director Trustee of TSPI Development Corporation, TSPI MBA, and Foundation for Filipino Entrepreneurship, Inc. Co-author of several inspirational books - "Coincidence or Miracle?
+Books I, II, III ("Blessings in Disguise"), IV ("Against All Odds"), and V ("Beyond All Barriers"), and gardening books - "Oops-Don't Throw Those Weeds Away!" and "The Secret is in the Soil"

-69 Filipino

-Age

-Nationality

-Education

-- Bachelor of Science in Business Administration degree, Major in Economics, University of the Philippines - Masters in Economics degree from the University of California, Los Angeles, where she topped the Masters Comprehensive Examination

-Current Position in the Bank Date of First Appointment Chairman of the Board/Independent Director

-- May 29, 2001 (as Director)

-- May 24, 2005 (as Chairman of the Board)

-- May 30, 2006 (as Independent Director)

-Directorship in Other Listed Companies

-Independent Director of LT Group, Inc.

-- Chairman/Independent Director of PNB Capital and Investment Corporation, PNB-IBJL Leasing and Finance Corporation, and PNB-IBJL Equipment Rentals Corporation - Independent Director of PNB International Investments Corp. - Columnist for "Business Options" of the Manila Bulletin and "FINEX Folio" of Business World - Director/Vice President of Tarriela Management Co., Inc. and Director/Vice President/ Assistant Treasurer of Gozon Development Corporation - Life Sustaining Member of the Bankers Institute of the Philippines and FINEX, where she is also a Director - Trustee of TSPI Development Corporation, TSPI MBA, and Foundation for Filipino Entrepreneurship, Inc. - Co-author of several inspirational books "Coincidence or Miracle?
-Books I, II, III ("Blessings in Disguise"), IV ("Against All Odds"), and V ("Beyond All Barriers"), and gardening books "Oops-Don't Throw Those Weeds Away!" and "The Secret is in the Soil" - Environmentalist and practices natural ways of gardening

-- Independent Director of PNB Life Insurance, Inc. - Undersecretary of Finance - Alternate Monetary Board Member of the Bangko Sentral ng Pilipinas, Land Bank of the Philippines and the Philippine Deposit Insurance Corporation - Managing Partner and the first Filipina Vice President of Citibank N. A. - President, Bank Administration Institute of the Philippines - 2014 Most Outstanding Citibank Philippines Alumni awardee for community involvement
+Environmentalist and practices natural ways of gardening Other Previous Positions Independent Director of PNB Life Insurance, Inc. Undersecretary of Finance Alternate Monetary Board Member of the BSP, Land Bank of the Philippines and the Philippine Deposit Insurance Corporation Deputy Country Head, Managing Partner and the first Filipina Vice President of Citibank N. A. President, Bank Administration Institute of the Philippines Awards/Citations 2014 Most Outstanding Citibank Philippines Alumni awardee for community involvement